Crailsheim station

 Crailsheim station is a junction station in the German state of Baden-Württemberg where four railway lines converge.
 It lies at the 30.4 km point (from Goldshöfe) on the Upper Jagst Railway, with the chainage continuing on the Hohenlohe Railway.
 The chainage on the Tauber Valley Railway and the line to Nuremberg starts at the station.
 With its four platform tracks and numerous passing tracks and sidings, it is the largest station in the district of Schwäbisch Hall.
-It is by served by Intercity and regional trains.
+It is by served by Intercity and regional trains, and is the western terminus of line S4 of the Nuremberg S-Bahn.